 Lemon Ripple Ice Cream, this is THE ice cream I have wanted to make throughout my entire life.
 Creamy with tart lemon curd rippled through.
 If you love lemon, like I do, then trust me when I say you need to make this luscious ice cream.

 This luscious Lemon Ripple Ice Cream really is a dream come true for me.
 I adore lemons.
-I heard Jamie Oliver once say that if there weren’t lemons in his kitchen he’d give up cooking.
+Also, I heard Jamie Oliver once say that if there weren’t lemons in his kitchen he’d give up cooking.
 I doubt he meant it quite to that extreme, but I do understand his passion for them.

-I happily use them in savoury recipes such as my Tangy Lemon Potato Salad and sweet recipes such as this delightful Lemony Strawberry Pavlova.
+Happily I use them in savoury recipes such as my Tangy Lemon Potato Salad and sweet recipes such as this delightful Lemony Strawberry Pavlova.
 Their flavour is so transferable between both sweet and savoury dishes.

 Here, in this Lemon Ripple Ice Cream, there is a wonderful soft, creamy lemon background flavour, with bursts of tart, intense citrus lemon.
 The combination of both the subtle and vibrant creates a tastebud sensation that draws you into a dreamy world of lemony loveliness.

-Whilst you absolutely could eat this ice cream in a cone, for me, I wanted nothing to interrupt the pure creamy sensation of eating it with just a spoon.
+While you absolutely could eat this ice cream in a cone, for me, I wanted nothing to interrupt the pure creamy sensation of eating it with just a spoon.
 I wasn’t disappointed!

 Just a quick note on ingredients; if you don’t have lemon extract, which is available online and in good supermarkets, don’t worry, the lemon curd added during the churning process will still provide a great lemon flavour.
 As for the lemon curd, use a good quality tart one, without bits.
 I love lemon curd with real peel in it, but this is not the place to use it.